Luis Plumacher

 Luis Manuel Plumacher (born 17 March 1983 in Maracaibo) is WKF world champion from Venezuela.
 Aside from winning a world championship in 2004, Luis Plumacher was also a silver medalist in 2006, and in the World Games in 2005.
 Plumacher was part of the Venezuelan National karate team for 10 years, from 2000 to 2010.
 During these years he was quite a prolific international medalist.
 Plumacher kept a very high performance during his competitive years, which made him achieve a reputation as the best fighter on his division, and leading him to 2 World finals, earning him a spot as one of the best world fighters in karate-do competitions.

 Luisma's story is one of consistency.
 He started at a young age winning junior Pan American championships and made it to the podium at world's twice.
 He now devotes his time to train developing athletes and travels the world teaching seminars.

 Karate

 Luis started training karate at the age of 4.
-He is a third dan (sandan) in Shotokan karate, and apart from his sports achievement Luis is well known as a very good technician, a result of a lifetime of training.
-The quality of his basic techniques and kata (patterns) execution are eloquent signs of a very traditional Shotokan upbringing, which makes him a very good young instructor.
+He is a third dan (sandan) in Shotokan karate, and apart from his sports achievement Luis is said to be a skilled technician—a result of a lifetime of training.
+The quality of his basic techniques and kata (patterns) execution are signs of a traditional Shotokan upbringing, which skilled instructor.